-The City of Manassas Park Police Department (MPPD) will nominate candidates for initial training and certification under this MOA.
-For each candidate, ICE may request any information necessary for a background check to include but no be limited to submission of fingerprints and a personal history questionnaire to evaluate a candidate's suitability to participate in the enforcement of immigration authorities under this MOA.
+The City of Durham Police Department will nominate candidates for initial training and certification under this MOA.
+For each candidate, ICE may request any information necessary for a background check to include but not be limited to submission of fingerprints and a personal history questionnaire to evaluate a candidate's suitability to participate in the enforcement of immigration authorities under this MOA.
 All candidates must be United States citizens.
 All candidates must have at least two years of LEA work experience.
-All candidates must be approved by ICE and must be able to qualify for appropriate Federal security clearances and found eligible for access to sensitive information.
+All candidates must be approved by ICE and must be found eligible for access to sensitive information.

-The MPPD and ICE enter into this MOA in good faith and agree to abide by the terms and conditions contained herein.
-The MPPD agrees to use due diligence to screen individuals nominated for training and agree that individuals who successfully complete the training under this MOA will perform immigration officer functions authorized under 287(g) for a minimum of two (2) years.
-Any failure by the MPPD to fulfill this commitment could jeopardize the terms of this MOA and ICE reserves the right to terminate this MOA, suspend participation in the 287(g) training program, or take other appropriate action as necessary.
+The City of Durham Police Department and ICE enter into this MOA in good faith and agree to abide by the terms and conditions contained herein.
+The City of Durham Police Department agrees to use due diligence to screen individuals nominated for training and agree that individuals who successfully complete the training under this MOA will perform immigration officer functions authorized under 287(g) for a minimum of two (2) years.
+Any failure by the City of Durham Police Department to fulfill this commitment could jeopardize the terms of this MOA and ICE reserves the right to terminate this MOA, suspend participation in the 287(g) training program, or take other appropriate action as necessary.

-Candidates working with the Task Force operations shall have knowledge of, and have enforced laws and regulations pertinent to their law enforcement activities and their jurisdiction.
+Candidates working with Task Force operations shall have knowledge of, and have enforced, laws and regulations pertinent to their law enforcement activities and their jurisdictions.
 The applicant's work experience should consist of interviewing witnesses, interrogating subjects, providing constitutional rights warnings, obtaining statements and executing search and seizure warrants.
 An emphasis should be placed on officers who have planned, organized and conducted complex investigations relating to violations of criminal and civil law.
-All tasks force candidates must be sworn/certified officers, must possess arrest authority, and must be authorized to carry firearms.
+All candidates must be sworn/certified officers, must possess arrest authority, and must be authorized to carry firearms.